littleosbook/littleosbook/segmentation.md

 *logical address*: 16 bits that specifies the segment, and 32-bits to specify what offset within that segment you want.
 The offset is added to the base address of the segment, and the resulting linear address is checked against the segment's limit - see the figure below.
-If everything checks out fine, (including access-right-checks ignored for now), this results in a *linear address*.
-If paging is disabled, this linear address space is mapped 1:1 on the *physical address* space, and the physical memory can be accessed.
+If everything works out fine, (including access-right checks ignored for now), the results is a *linear address*.
+If paging is disabled (see the chapter on [paging](#paging), this linear address space is mapped 1:1 on the *physical address* space, and the physical memory can be accessed.

-![Figure: Translation of logical addresses to linear addresses.
+![Translation of logical addresses to linear addresses.
 ](images/intel_3_5_logical_to_linear.png)

 To enable segmentation you need to set up a table that describes each segment -